 Here's some tips for auditioning from our directors:

-- Choose a monologue and/or a song that you feel passionate about.
+- Choose a song that you feel passionate about.
 Something that makes you say to yourself "I have to do this!"
 Practice, practice, practice.

 - Ask friends and family to listen to you do your material.
-Listen to feedback but only use that which you feel certain in your heart you can apply to the text.
-Say it while you do the dishes, while you drive, while you do the laundry, when you take a walk.
-Do it hundreds of times.
+Listen to feedback but only use that which you feel certain in your heart you can apply to your work.

 - Know, deep within you that the people who are auditioning you want you to be great.
 They are not looking for your problems but rather your promise!